 - 2- 2.5 cups dark chocolate chips diary free if possible

-Place rinsed cashews in a high powered blender* along with water, maple syrup, coconut oil, lemon juice, vanilla extract, and, orange extract.
-(2 cups soaked rinsed cashews, ½ cup water, 1/3 cup maple syrup, 1/3 cup coconut oil, ¼ cup lemon juice, 1 tsp vanilla, 1 tsp orange extract)
+- Place rinsed cashews in a high powered blender* along with water, maple syrup, coconut oil, lemon juice, vanilla extract, and, orange extract.
+(2 cups soaked rinsed cashews, ½ cup water, ⅓ cup maple syrup, ⅓ cup coconut oil, ¼ cup lemon juice, 1 teaspoon vanilla, 1 teaspoon orange extract)